shwetagurnani/SheHacks_Team-053/README.md

 * Dedicated Dashboard for Patient and Doctor

-* Tracking medical history of the patient which will be made available to the doctor treating the patient
+* Tracking medical history of the patient along with previous suggested prescriptions which will be made available to the doctor treating the patient

 * List Suggested of registered gynaecologists/oncologists nearby the patient after a person has been diagnosed with a particular disease or ailment.